 Federick Browning and Daphne du Maurier soon after their marriage.

-Looking at the Daphne du Maurier-related anniversaries that will be taking place during the coming year, we begin with the 90th anniversary of the publication of Daphne’s third novel, The Progress of Julius.
+Looking at the Daphne du Maurier-related anniversaries that take place during 2023, we begin with the 90th anniversary of the publication of Daphne’s third novel, The Progress of Julius.
 Written largely at Ferryside and published in the spring of 1933, this novel was her last to be published by William Heinemann.
 In the 1990s, its title was changed to Julius.
 To read our book review of Julius, please click here.

 A 1933 UK first edition and a US 1942 edition of The Progress of Julius